 Creating I Don’t Like Books.
 Never.
 Ever.
 The End. with Sharon Davey has been the hugest privilege.
 It really has.

-I’m so chuffed that Sharon has popped over to MyBookCorner today to give a really intriguing insight into picture book creation, from an illustrator’s perspective.
-And for picture books addicts, she gives you some great things to spot on the pages of I Don’t Like Books – insider secrets!!
+I’m so chuffed that Sharon has popped over to MyBookCorner today to give a really intriguing insight into picture book creation, from an illustrator’s perspective – the very first post in our brand new series for picture books addicts – Picture Book Art: Meet the Makers.
+Sharon gives us some great things to spot on the pages of I Don’t Like Books – insider secrets!!